 At Swallowcliffe Preschool we strive to provide a great start for all children’s education and view children as competent and capable learners who are active citizens and curriculum decision makers.
 We believe that each child needs to feel safe, secure and supported and empowered in a consistent and connected environment that creates a sense of belonging.
 We are committed to delivering high quality education and care, as shown through our Excellence Award in National Quality Standards presented to us in 2013.

 - Sessions– Families are offered a choice of two attendance patterns upon enrolment to suit their individual needs.
 Either group 1: Monday/Wednesday or group 2: Tuesday/Thursday.

 - Time– Preschool sessions run from 8:30am-3:30pm

-- Eligibility– Children who turn 4 before May 1st 2022 are eligible to begin preschool in term 1 2023.
+- Eligibility– Children who turn 4 before May 1st 2023 are eligible to begin preschool in term 1 2023.
 Children that turn 4 before 31st of October are eligible to begin preschool in term 3 2023.

-Children who turn 4 on or after May 1st 2022 are not eligible to begin preschool until 2023*
+Children who turn 4 after October 31st are not eligible to begin preschool until 2024*

 *Please note: Children that identify as Aboriginal or Torres Strait Islander and those under the guardianship of the minister are eligible to begin preschool from 3 years of age.
 Children that have been diagnosed with additional needs or disabilities or those with English as a second language or dialect may be eligible to start a term early.